On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

 \subsection{Nash Equilibrium}

-We first echo that the timeline game $\mathbf{G}$ induces a unique Nash equilibrium.
-The uniqueness has been proved in Kelly's mechanism (price anticipating bandwidth sharing game) with only benign users \cite{johari}, and in the DDoS attack game \cite{Vulimiri}.
-Here, a couple of known results are summarized. \begin{theorem}\textit{(Uniqueness of Nash Equilibrium)\cite{Vulimiri}} The game $\mathbf{G}$ has a unique Nash Equilibrium $\bx{\geq} 0$ under assumption $\emph{\textbf{P1}}$, where at least two components of $\bx$ are positive. \end{theorem} \textit{Remark 3:} The condition for unique NE in the price anticipating bandwidth sharing game \cite{johari} is less stronger that that of our timeline competition and the DDoS attack game \cite{Vulimiri}.
-The former only requires that $U_i(d_i)$ is strictly increasing and strictly concave in $d_i$, while the latter requires \emph{\textbf{P1}}.
+We first echo that the game $\mathbf{G}$ induces a unique Nash equilibrium.
+The uniqueness has been proved in Kelly's mechanism (price anticipating bandwidth sharing game) with only benign users \cite{johari}, and in the security game \cite{Vulimiri}.
+Here, a couple of known results are summarized. \begin{theorem}\textit{(Uniqueness of Nash Equilibrium)\cite{Vulimiri}} The game $\mathbf{G}$ has a unique Nash Equilibrium $\bx^*{\geq} 0$ under assumption \textbf{P}, where at least two components of $\bx^*$ are positive. \end{theorem} \textit{Remark 1:} With assumption \textbf{P}, the utilities of all the players including the benign and the misbehaving users are concave functions of their individual bids, thus constituting a \emph{concave game} \cite{rosen}.

-The above theorem also implies that a subset of agents may not send messages to the timeline.
-We claim that $\SA_i$ does not \textbf{\emph{participate}} in the competition if $x_i^*=0$ at the NE.
+The above theorem also implies that a subset of users may not pay a fee to the network operator.
+We claim that $\SA_i$ does not \textbf{\emph{participate}} in the competition if his payment has $x_i^*=0$.
 In the standard Kelly's mechanism, at least two players participate at the NE.
-This is also true in the timeline competition with the \emph{specialty} that these two players can be one benign agent and the malicious agent.
+This is also true in the presence of the misbehaving user with the \emph{specialty} that these two players can be one benign user and the misbehaving user.
 Let us first examine the participation of players at the NE.
-Solving the best response for each player, we obtain the NE optimality conditions (denoted as \textbf{NE\_CONDs}).
+To find the NE of this continuous game, we take the first-order partial derivative of $U_{\SA_i}(\bx)$ over $x_i$, $\partial U_{\SA_i}(\bx)/\partial x_i$, for all $i\in[0, N]$.
+The bid of $\SA_i$ at the NE is the best response of the bids of his opponents.
+Therefore, $\partial U_{\SA_i}(\bx)/\partial x_i$ is 0 if the best response $x_i^*> 0$ and becomes non-positive if $x_i^*$ is 0 (i.e. at the boundary).
+The conditions of the NE (denoted as \textbf{NE\_CONDs}) are summarized below (recalling $z=\sum_{i=0}^{N}x_i$):